- All Ages

 Yes, Beer Heights Light Railway is wheelchair friendly and has accessible toilets.

-Beer Heights Light Railway has not told us if they are fully pushchair friendly.
+No, Beer Heights Light Railway have stated they are not pushchair friendly.

 Beer Heights Light Railway has not told us if they are dog friendly.